CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 3 (0x3)
 Syntax: S_SUB_I32 SDST, SSRC0, SSRC1
-Description: Subtract SSRC0 to SSRC1 and store result into SDST and store overflow flag into SCC.
+Description: Subtract SSRC1 from SSRC0 and store result into SDST and store overflow flag into SCC.
 SCC register value can be BROKEN for some architectures (GCN1.0)
 Operation: